smell-of-curry/rubedo/README.md

 -role set "Smell of curry" "admin"
 ```

-Its a very simple system and you can manage players permissions with ease
+It's a very simple system and you can manage player's permissions with ease
 to view permissions simply:

 ```bash